DataDavD/ddapp/README.md

 - finished testing GBTClassifier (gradient boosted tree; didn't improve over logistic regression with similar features)
 - saved logistic regression model
 - created Flask API that takes in JSON of feature key/values and returns JSON of probabilites of each binary class and the predicted label
-- create and almost finished with emr script using boto3 that spins up cluster, runs etl script, and spins down cluster
+- create and almost finished with emr script using boto3 that spins up cluster, runs PySpark etl script, and spins down cluster

 ### next steps:
+- finish writing PySpark ETL script
-- finish writing pyspark ETL script that utilizes Spark MLlib by finishing code to save best pipeline/model object to s3 bucket
+- finish PySpark script that utilizes Spark MLlib and EMR cluster to save best pipeline/model object to s3 bucket
-- automate ETL and model trainig scripts using Airflow DAG
+- automate EMR cluster creation, ETL, and model trainig scripts using Airflow DAG
 - deploy Airflow DAG on EC2 instance
 - connect Flask API to saved model in s3
 - deploy Flask API using Zappa and AWS Lambda + API Gateway